Evelyn Achille de Rothschild

 Today’s losses include:

 - A Victoria Cross winner

-- A family that will lose two sons in the Great War
+- Multiple families that will lose two sons in the Great War

 Today’s highlighted casualties include:

 - Major Evelyn Achille de Rothschild (Royal Buckinghamshire Hussars) dies at Citadel Hospital, Cairo of wounds received during the Battle of Mughar Ridge age 31.
 He is a member of the prominent Rothschild banking family.
 He was born into wealth and privilege and was expected to play a major role with the N M Rothschild & Sons At the outbreak of the Great War he and his brother Anthony joined the Army.
 In November 1915 while on the Western Front he was wounded and sent home to recuperate.
 Within a few months he was back at the Front where in March 1916 his service resulted in his being Mentioned in Dispatches.
 Sent to fight in Palestine, he was critically wounded on 13th November fighting the Turkish Seventh Army and he dies of those wounds today.
 On 5th December 1920 his brother, Captain Anthony de Rothschild, will unveil the War Memorial in the churchyard of All Saints Church at Wing, Buckinghamshire honoring Evelyn and his other comrades from Wing who were killed in the war.
 He is the grandson of Baron Lionel Nathan de Rothschild.

 - Captain (Brigade Major) Charles Gordon Dowding MC (Punjabis) is killed in action in East Africa at age 28.
 He is the son of the late Reverend William Berkeley Dowding Chaplain to the Forces.